AriFordsham/GHCWiki/exceptions/stack-traces.md

 This is a bit tricky as we (probably) want the stack returned to be that of thread subject to the exception.
-While handling the scheme for synchronous exceptions can be implemented almost entirely in library code, asynchronous exceptions will require a bit more support from the RTS.
+While scheme for handling synchronous exceptions presented above can be implemented almost entirely in library code, asynchronous exceptions will require a bit more support from the RTS for this reason.